'' Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause Skip to main content

 Many people notice:

-· Better sleep
+· Improved sleep

-· Improved cycle regularity
+· Improved regular menstrual cycle

 · Reduced PMS

-· Calmer mood within a few session
+· Calmer mood over a several sessions

 Consistency matters more than intensity.